 Can I install the cabin myself?

-Technically yes, but there are pitfalls: the tray must be perfectly level, the trap connected correctly and every joint sealed.
-A mistake at any stage leads to leaks.
-If you have no experience it is safer to call a professional.
+Technically yes, but there are a few traps: the tray has to be perfectly level, the trap connected properly, and every joint sealed.
+A mistake at any point leads to leaks.
+If you have no experience, it is safer to call a professional.

 How long does installation take?

 Two to four hours on average.
-It depends on the cabin type and the state of the plumbing.
-A cabin with hydromassage or a steam generator takes longer.
+It depends on the cabin type and the condition of the plumbing.
+A cabin with hydromassage or a steam generator takes more time.

 Do I need to remove the old cabin first?

 Yes, and that is a separate job.
-We can do the removal during the same visit, but please let us know in advance.
+We can remove it during the same visit, but please tell us in advance.

 What if the waste outlet does not line up with the drain?

 We extend the pipe using a flexible connector or rigid elbows.
-The key is to maintain the fall for proper drainage.
-If the distance is large the outlet may need to be relocated — that counts as plumbing work.
+The main thing is keeping the fall for proper drainage.
+If the distance is large, the outlet may need to be relocated — that counts as plumbing work.

 Which sealant should be used?

 Sanitary silicone with anti-mould additives only.
-Standard acrylic or universal silicone grows mould quickly in a wet environment.
+Standard acrylic or universal silicone starts growing mould quickly in a wet bathroom.

 Cabin with a tray or without — which is better?

-A tray cabin is easier to install and cheaper.
-A walk-in (trayless) setup requires floor waterproofing and a linear drain — a different level of work and budget.
+A tray cabin is simpler to install and cheaper.
+A walk-in (trayless) setup needs floor waterproofing and a linear drain — that is a different level of work and budget.
 For a standard bathroom we recommend a cabin with a tray.

 Book the installation

-We install shower cabins across Warsaw — arriving with tools, fixings and sanitary silicone.
-We work carefully: tiles drilled without chipping, every joint checked for leaks.
-Get in touch and we will arrange a convenient time.
+We install shower cabins across Warsaw — arriving with tools, fixings, and sanitary silicone.
+We work carefully: tiles are drilled without chipping, and every joint is checked for leaks.
+Get in touch and we will set up a convenient time.